gorilla-devs/GDLauncher-Carbon/apps/website/src/content/blog/best-shaders-2025.md

 - **Compatibility:** OptiFine
 - **Style:** Photorealistic

 Path-traced global illumination for the most realistic lighting in Minecraft.
-Requires RTX graphics card for decent performance.
+Uses software-based path tracing, so no RTX card is required, but a powerful NVIDIA GPU is recommended.
 Absolutely stunning results.

 ### Continuum